 Any administrative records lodged with the court must be submitted in an electronic format.
-Records consisting of [size]25mb per file may be e-filed.
+Records consisting of 25mb or less may be e-filed.
 Larger records are to be submitted on USB, CD or DVD.
 The records must be both searchable and readable.
 The pages of the administrative record must be numbered consecutively.
 (Eff.
 1/1/23; Rev. 7/1/23)